DOJ Considers Federal Charges Against Jose Ines Garcia Zarate In Lieu Of Acquittal In Kate Steinle Murder

 Find Law reveals that an illegal immigrant who illegally re-enters the country after being previously deported, removed, excluded, or denied entry from the United States, could face both a fine and imprisonment of up to two years.

 While Garcia Zarate is a convicted felon, his charges would be greater.
-Find Law mentions that a felon convicted of a non-aggravated felony charge could face a fine and up to 10 years of imprisonment; However, an illegal immigrant who enters the United States after being convicted of an aggravated felony assault could face a fine and up to 20 years of imprisonment.
+Find Law mentions that a felon convicted of a non-aggravated felony charge could face a fine and up to 10 years of imprisonment.
+However, an illegal immigrant who enters the United States after being convicted of an aggravated felony assault could face a fine and up to 20 years of imprisonment.

 President Trump tweeted that the verdict was “disgraceful” and is using Kate Steinle’s murder as a backbone to gain support for the border wall.